Glaucoma doesn’t have to mean a lifetime of drops

 Dr. Siepser can eliminate drops and help to control glaucoma for most patients using minimally invasive techniques.

-At Siepser Laser Eyecare, we use several different procedures to help patients with glaucoma, depending on their vision, age, and history.
+At Siepser Eyecare, we use several different procedures to help patients with glaucoma, depending on their vision, age, and history.
 All are outpatient procedures, so you go home the same day and can return to most normal activities as early as the next day.

 These procedures may actually offer lower risk of vision loss compared to continued use of drops.
 Instead of just treating the glaucoma–with the continuing risk of impaired vision–you may be able to end it.